ZerothAngel/zPermissions/README.md

 ## To Do ##

 *   Commands to clone/copy the permissions for a user or group.
-*   More extensive unit tests.
+*   More extensive unit tests, especially on the service interface.